vercel/next.js/README.md

 In order to extend our usage of `webpack`, you can define a function that extends its config via `next.config.js`.

-The following example shows how you can use [`react-svg-loader`](https://github.com/boopathi/react-svg-loader) to easily import any `.svg` file as a React component, without modification.

 ```js
 // This file is not going through babel transformation.
 // So, we write it in vanilla JS